Leadership: Social motivation

+People who exhibit both a drive for achievement and a desire for social connections tend to participate actively in group-based efforts to solve problems.
+Additionally, they have a higher likelihood of being chosen as leaders within these groups.

 Narcissism, hubris and other negative traits

 A number of negative traits of leadership have also been studied.
 Individuals who take on leadership roles in turbulent situations, such as groups facing a threat or ones in which status is determined by intense competition among rivals within the group, tend to be narcissistic: arrogant, self-absorbed, hostile, and very self-confident.

 Absentee leader

-Existing research has shown that absentee leaders - those who rise into power, but not necessarily because of their skills, and are marginally engaging with their role - are actually worse than destructive leader, because it takes longer to pinpoint their mistakes.
+Existing research has shown that absentee leaders – those who rise into power, but not necessarily because of their skills, and who are marginally engaging with their role – are actually worse than destructive leaders, because it takes longer to pinpoint their mistakes.

-Willingness to Participate
+Willingness to participate

 A willingness to participate in a group can indicate a person's interest as well as their willingness to take responsibility for how the group performs.
 Those who do not say much during a group meeting are less likely to emerge as a leader than those who speak up.
 There is however some debate over whether the quality of participation in a group matters more than the quantity.

-A hypothesis termed, the ‘babble effect’ or the ‘babble hypotheses’ has been studied as a factor in the emergence of leaders.
-It is believed that leader emergence is highly correlated with the quantity of speaking time, specifically those who provide a large quantity are more likely to become a leader in a group setting.
-It is also believed that the quantity of participation is more important that the quality of these contributions when it comes to leader emergence.
+A hypothesis termed the 'babble effect' or the 'babble hypothesis' has been studied as a factor in the emergence of leaders.
+It posits that leader emergence is highly correlated with the quantity of speaking time – specifically, those who speak a lot in a group setting are more likely to become a group leader.

-Research has shown the largest contributor to discussion in a group is more likely to become the leader.
+The quantity of participation is more important that the quality of these contributions when it comes to leader emergence.
 However, some studies indicate that there must be some element of quality combined with quantity to support leader emergence.
 Thus, while sheer quantity does matter to leadership, when the contributions made are also of high-quality leader emergence is further facilitated.